 Dr. Cherry, founder of pediatric infectious disease fellowship at UCLA and author of the foremost textbook on pediatric infectious diseases, surrounded by former fellows during a celebration of his career.

-Our program is designed to train academic physicians who are proficient in the prevention, diagnosis, and treatment of Pediatric Infectious Disease and who can scientifically compete in research.
+Established in 1973 by Dr. James Cherry, the UCLA Pediatric Infectious Diseases Division has a long and distinguished history of clinical, research, and educational excellence.
+Our program is designed to train academic physicians who are at the forefront in prevention, diagnosis and treatment of Pediatric Infectious Disease.
+Our fellows are trained to provide exceptional clinical care to highly complicated patients, to be skilled medical educators, and to produce quality research to enhance the field of medicine.
 At the completion of this training program, the trainee will have the potential, abilities and expectation to thrive in an academic and/or tertiary care pediatric environment.

 Medical students and residents interested in doing a pediatric infectious disease rotation, please click here.